LordOfPolls/Helix3/README.md

 ``code/get.py`` is an unfinnished collection of helper functions to allow per server settings

+``code/chatbot.py`` a cog for helix's chatbot capability, based on A.L.I.C.E.
+AIML Bot

 Any code files prefaced with "misc_" are just files that return a random string in line with 1the name.
 These will be gone soon so just ignore them.

 ### How do i load a cog?